ONSBigData/synthetic4linkage/README.md

 4. Assign people from the Person Index to each Household or CE
     1) Households should contain between 1 and 5 people
     2) CEs should contain between 6 and 49 people
+5. Create some twins
+6. Create households with shared surnames and with few shared first names
-5. Copy a random 90% from the Person Index into the Census table and remove 1% of households/CEs
+7. Copy a random 90% from the Person Index into the Census table and remove 1% of households/CEs
-6. Copy a random 90% of the Person Index into the CCS table and remove people from 1% households while keeping the address info in CCS household/CE list ('dummy households')
+8. Copy a random 90% of the Person Index into the CCS table and remove people from 1% households while keeping the address info in CCS household/CE list ('dummy households')

 ## Delivery 2 - pertubation - under development
 1. For records that appear in both census and CCS perturb on either record: